 Ministers agreed that the regulatory body the Human Fertilisation Embryology Authority would consider each application from parents on a case-by-case basis.

 And any children born using the procedure would not be able to find out the identity of the mitochondrial donor.

 Mitochondria are tiny, biological "power stations" that provide energy to nearly every cell of the body.

-As mitochondria are passed down from mother to child, using an extra egg from a donor woman could give the child healthy mitochondria.'No excuse'
+As mitochondria are passed down from mother to child, using an extra egg from a donor woman could give the child healthy mitochondria.

 However, it would also result in babies having DNA from two parents and a tiny amount (1%) from the donor as mitochondria have their own DNA.

 Opponents say it is unethical and could set the UK on a "slippery slope" to designer babies.

 Dr Jeremy Farrar, director of the Wellcome Trust, said: "There is broad public support for making mitochondrial replacement therapy available to patients.